Anson Stager: Biography

 After the Civil War broke out in April 1861, Stager was requested by Ohio governor William Dennison, Jr. to manage the telegraphs in southern Ohio and along the Virginia Line.
 Stager obliged and immediately prepared a cipher by which he could securely communicate with those who had the key (notably the governors of Illinois and Indiana).
-In October he was called to Washington and appointed head of the Military Telegraph Department, which oversaw government telegraphs in all departments.
+In October, he was called to Washington, D.C., and appointed head of the Military Telegraph Department, which oversaw government telegraphs in all departments.
 He remained in service until 1866, continuing to lead the department as civilian until September 1868; and was made a brevet brigadier general of volunteers for his war service.